p-qq/gc-spammer-v2/README.md

-# updates Nov, 28, 2021
+# updates Nov, 29, 2021
-SORRY FORGOT TO PUT CONFIG>JSON
+Issue with gc create will fix

 # gc-spammer-v2
 If no1 uploads one in the next few days then I'll make it public so yall dont have to buy vast :)